rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/security.md

 ## Via a reverse proxy ##

-You can use a reverse http proxy to allow access to the web interface from other machines.
+You can use a reverse http proxy to allow access to the web interface from other servers.
 Most web servers (such as apache or nginx) support this feature.
 In the following example we'll use apache to set up a reverse proxy.